24 festive things to make and do

 For many, food is a big highlight of Christmas.
 Lots of it.
 But could girls make a healthy version of some Christmas classics?
 Or try cooking new foods over the holidays?
 There’s lots of foodie things to explore in the Cooking interest badge (Rangers).

-Make your own jolly marshmallow snowmen⛄, like the1st Newtown Rainbows.
-Thanks to leader Cheryl for the sweet suggestion.
+Make your own jolly marshmallow snowmen⛄ Thanks to leader Cheryl from the 1st Newtown Rainbows for the sweet suggestion.
 It wouldn’t be Christmas without a few sweet treats.

 To make, thread three marshmallows (or more if you like) onto a skewer.
 You can decorate with strawberry laces for a scarf and smarties for buttons – using icing or melted chocolate to stick.
 Add details to your face with writing icing for your eyes and fondant or candied orange for your nose.

 ‘Our Ranger unit always do a Christmas good turn.’ says Rachel, leader with 1st Enderby Ranger Guides.
-‘This year we are joining in the Leicester's hospitals Make Christmas Special campaign and filling gift bags for adults in hospital on Christmas morning.’
+Last year they joined 'in the Leicester's hospitals Make Christmas Special campaign, filling gift bags for adults in hospital on Christmas morning.’

-Rainbows can spread some more festive cheer by helping others through the Helper interest badge.
+Rainbows can spread some festive cheer by helping others through the Helper interest badge.